jaichandm/project-s23-machine-learning/README.md

 The notebook uses pandas, sklearn.model_selection, and sklearn.preprocessing to train two different models on a laptop dataset, with mean squared error and R-squared metrics used to evaluate the decision tree regressor and accuracy, precision, and F1-score for the SVM model.

+Updated with refined analysis of the models using random forest regressor and MLP regressor

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="overview"></a>